 Through the Malawi Parliament Enhancement Project (MPEP), the African Institute for Development Policy (AFIDEP) has been supporting the Parliament of Malawi to finalize a report on the motion to have Malawi parliament operate independently in its oversight role.
 The motion was first moved by Honorable Boniface Kadzamira in 2016 and finally presented and adopted by the House on December 13, 2018.

 The report proposes significant amendments to the Constitution, the Parliamentary Service Act, and the Public Finance Management Act, among other laws.
-In the current legal framework, parliament has no control over its staff, its budget, and its operations.
-This has greatly hampered parliament’s performance of its functions.
+In the current legal framework, Parliament has no control over its staff, its budget, and its operations.
+This has greatly hampered Parliament’s performance of its functions.

-Why is independence of parliament important?
+Why is independence of Parliament important?
 What challenges is parliament currently facing because of the current low levels of independence?
 What reforms are proposed in the report?
 What does it mean for Malawi’s population?

-The discussion will take place today, 19 March 2019, at Zodiak studios in area 47, Sector 5, Lilongwe from 18:30 to 20:00 hrs.
+The discussion will take place today, March 19, 2019, at Zodiak studios in area 47, Sector 5, Lilongwe from 18:30 to 20:00 hrs.
 The live session will be broadcast on both Zodiak TV and Radio stations and the general public are encouraged to follow the discussion and send in their questions and comments on the stations Twitter (@zodiakonline) and phone numbers will be provided at the start of the segment.